Four-toed sengi: Reproduction

-Depending on the quality of the habitat, four-toed elephant shrews breed throughout the year, showing an increase in reproduction when more feeding grounds are accessible.
+Depending on the quality of the habitat, four-toed sengis breed throughout the year, showing an increase in reproduction when more feeding grounds are accessible.
 The lowland forests and savannas offer shelter from the midday heat and resting places, as well as suitable birth places.
 Copulation typically occurs on land, and they are monogamous in nature.
 Their mating patterns involve sexual intercourse over several days, after which each mate returns to its solitary lifestyle.
 Gestation lasts between 40 and 60 days and one or two offspring are born.
 The young are born in a highly developed state and are weaned by their mothers after 15–25 days; the young reach full sexual maturity close to 50 days after birth.
 There are large granulated cells that occupy the walls of mesometrial and myometrial arteries.
 They are uterine natural killer cells.
-There is the persistence of a relatively larger yolk sac and large lobulated allantoic sac which is a feature shared with Petrodromus and other elephant shrews.
+There is the persistence of a relatively larger yolk sac and large lobulated allantoic sac which is a feature shared with Petrodromus and other sengis.